 Final Verdict

-The GE Profile Opal 2.0 is the best undercounter ice maker for most homes, with its nugget ice production, self-cleaning cycle, and smart features.
+The GE Profile Opal 2.0 is the best pick for most homes that want nugget ice without plumbing, thanks to its self-cleaning cycle and smart features.
+It is a countertop unit rather than a built-in undercounter model.
 The NewAir AI-200R offers great value for bullet ice lovers, and the Costway EP24781 is a solid budget pick.
 Avoid models with plastic internals and limited ventilation.